carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 ### Shading and color are special cases

-Shading and color are often necessary for differentiating categories and other non-numeric data in charts.
-Shading is also known as grayscale, texture, and pattern; all are ways to create different tones of gray when printing is limited to black and white.
-When these guidelines were created in 1984, shading and color saturation were ranked as the most difficult chart components to perceive accurately.

-Since then, computer and printing technology have vastly improved, making it possible to reliably replicate gray and color tones.
-Technology improvements do not guarantee that our audience will better understand our chart, but these improvements do make it more likely that the audience will be presented with the grays and colors that we intend when we create the chart.
+Shading and color can be both better and worse, depending on how they are used in a chart.

+Some better uses:
+- Differentiate categories or other non-numeric data using a graduated scale or contrasting colors
+- Draw attention to areas of a chart that most clearly represent patterns or relationships in the data

+Some worse uses:
+- Muddle categories by using colors that are too similar
+- Distract from a chart's message by using too many colors or having no clear purpose for the chosen color or shading

 We need to ask some questions when including shading or color in a chart:

 - How many categories am I working with?
-  - Using color to differentiate more than 4-5 categories reduces contrast among the tones.
 - Are my colors accessible?
+- What cultural assumptions are my colors making?
+- How will my chart be distributed?

+[ColorBrewer 2.0](https://colorbrewer2.org) is an online tool for testing color schemes against various conditions.
+The tool targets cartography but is useful for choosing colors for any kind of data.

+::::::::::::::::::::::::::::::::::::: instructor

+### Shading and color discussion

+With enough time, you may choose to structure the questions about shading and color as a discussion or brainstorm in the shared document.
+Some rationale for each question is included below.

+- How many categories am I working with?
+  - Using color to differentiate more than 4-5 categories can make the colors too similar to each other.
+- Are my colors accessible?
-  - Color blindness can affect how people perceive certain colors and color combinations.
+  - Color blindness can affect how people perceive certain colors and color combinations, e.g.: red/green and blue/yellow.
   - People with visual impairments have difficulty perceiving low-contrast colors.
 - What cultural assumptions are my colors making?
   - Relying on specific contrasting colors, e.g.: red/green or red/yellow/green, to communicate a message assumes that the colors mean the same thing to your audience that they do to you.